Icinga/icinga2/doc/01-about.md

 ## Contribute  <a id="contribute"></a>

-There are many ways to contribute to Icinga -- whether it be sending patches, testing, reporting bugs, or reviewing and updating the documentation.
+There are many ways to contribute to Icinga -- whether it be sending patches, testing, reporting bugs or reviewing and updating the documentation.
 Every contribution is appreciated!

 Please continue reading in the [Contributing chapter](https://github.com/Icinga/icinga2/blob/master/CONTRIBUTING.md).